Harsh2110mishra/GoServices-App/readme.md

 $ cd node_modules/react-navigation-drawer/lib/module/views
 ```

-Replace interpolate with interpolateNode.
+Replace `interpolate` with `interpolateNode`.
 It will be in two places, so make sure you change both of them.

 This issue will be resolve in upcoming version.